Automorphisms of the affine 3-space of degree 3: Families of cubic hypersurfaces of , all isomorphic to

 Let $X, Y \subset \PP^3$ be the closures of the hypersurfaces in $\AA^3$ which are given by $f$ and $f + g$, respectively.
 By Corollary~\ref{cor.Properties_of_hypersurfaces_at_infinity}\ref{cor.PHI_line} the singular locus of $X$ is equal to $[0:1:0:0]$ and the singular locus of $Y$ is equal to $[0:1:0:1]$.
 In particular, $X$, $Y$ have no common singularity and thus, $\pi$ is not equivalent to an affine linear system in standard form by Lemma~\ref{lem.hypersxpq}.

-It remains to see that all closed fibres of $\pi$ are isomorphic to $\A^1$ but that $\pi$ is not a trivial $\AA^1$-bundle.
+It remains to see that all closed fibres of $\pi$ are isomorphic to $\A^1$ but that $\pi$ is not locally trivial in the \'etale topology.
 To simplify the situation, we apply some non-affine automorphisms at the source and the target.
 We first apply $(x,y+x^2,z)$ (at the source) to get $(x+z^2+(y+x^2)^3,y)$.
 Applying $(x+y^3,y)$ at the target and $(x,y,z+x^3+xy)$ at the source gives

 The fibre over a point $(x_0,y_0)$ with $y_0=0$ is isomorphic to $\A^1$, via its projection onto $z$.
 The fibre over a point $(x_0,y_0)\in \A^2$ with $y_0\not=0$ is isomorphic to $\A^1$, as one can apply $z\mapsto z+\sqrt{y_0}x^2$ to reduce to the previous case.